roboes/strava-local-heatmap-tool/readme.md

 Unfortunately Folium does not natively export a rendered map to .png.

 A workaround is to open the rendered .html Folium map in Chrome, then open Chrome's Inspector, changing the width and high dimensions to 3500 x 3500 px, setting the zoom to 22% and the DPR to 3.0.
-Then capture a full size screenshot (more on this [here](https://devland.at/a/how-to-take-a-high-dpi-full-page-screenshot-in-google-chrome)).
+Then capture a full size screenshot.

 The [canvas.xcf](canvas.xcf) is a Gimp template for printing a canvas in 30 x 30 cm.
 Its design is similar to [this](https://www.reddit.com/r/bicycling/comments/7hiv41/i_printed_my_strava_heatmap_on_canvas_infos_in/) Reddit discussion: